 But when necessity demanded, he could be firm as adamant.
-In the Lebanon Valley an Arab youth - a Christian; he is particular to explain that Mohammedans do not steal - robbed him of a paltry ten dollars' worth of powder and shot.
+In the Lebanon Valley an Arab youth-a Christian; he is particular to explain that Mohammedans do not steal-robbed him of a paltry ten dollars' worth of powder and shot.
 He convicted him before a sheik and looked on while he was punished by the terrible bastinado.
 Hear him:

 "He (Mousa) was on his back in a twinkling, howling, shouting, screaming, but he was carried out to the piazza before the door, where we could see the operation, and laid face down.
-One man sat on his back and one on his legs, the latter holding up his feet, while a third laid on the bare soles a rhinoceros-hide koorbash50.1 that whizzed through the air at every stroke.
-Poor Moreright was in agony, and Nama and Nama the Second (mother and sister of Mousa,) were on their faces begging and wailing, now embracing my knees and now Whitely's, while the brother, outside, made the air ring with cries louder than Mousa's.
-Even Yusef came and asked me on his knees to relent, and last of all, Betuni - the rascal had lost a feed-bag in their house and had been loudest in his denunciations that morning - besought the Howajji to have mercy on the fellow."
+One man sat on his back and one on his legs, the latter holding up his feet, while a third laid on the bare soles a rhinoceros-hide koorbash -["A Koorbash is Arabic for cowhide, the cow being a rhinoceros.
+It is the most cruel whip known to fame.
+Heavy as lead, and flexible as India-rubber, usually about forty inches long and tapering gradually from an inch in diameter to a point, it administers a blow which leaves its mark for time."-Scow Life in Egypt, by the same author.]-that whizzed through the air at every stroke.
+Poor Moreright was in agony, and Nama and Nama the Second (mother and sister of Mousa.) were on their faces begging and wailing, now embracing my knees and now Whitely's, while the brother, outside, made the air ring with cries louder than Mousa's.
+Even Yusef came and asked me on his knees to relent, and last of all, Betuni-the rascal had lost a feed-bag in their house and had been loudest in his denunciations that morning-besought the Howajji to have mercy on the fellow."